thedynamiclinker/sudocode/sys/kernel/Exegesis.md

 "The voice is the voice of Jacob, and the hands are the hands of Esau."

-Tell me this isn't fucking satire.
+_Tell me this isn't fucking satire._

+---

-Rachel's name means "sheep", she shows up with a bunch of sheep in Gen 29.
+Additional note for later: Rachel's name means "sheep", she shows up with a bunch of sheep in Gen 29.